-Section VI: The NHS Class of 2017 Overview and Senior Exit Survey
+Section VI: The NHS Class of 2018 Overview and Senior Exit Survey

-This section details a fifth year of data gathered from the Senior Exit Survey.
+This section details a sixth year of data gathered from the Senior Exit Survey.
 This survey instrument attempts to better quantify the post-high school plans and attitudes of graduating seniors, the impact our high school programming might or might not have on those plans and attitudes and a clearer statistical view of the make-up of each senior class.
-Two data sources have informed these efforts:
+Three data sources have informed these efforts:

-- 1. The A Call to College Database maintained by our staff. - 2.
-A Senior Exit survey administered to the Class of 2017 (a copy of the exit survey can be found on pages 117-118 in Appendix E).
+- 1. The A Call to College Access and CollegePath Databases maintained by our staff. - 2.
+A Senior Exit survey administered to the Class of 2018 (a copy of the exit survey can be found on pages 117-118 in Appendix E).

-The first half of this section describes the entire senior class using the A Call to College Access Database.
-The second section details the results of the Senior Exit survey, taken by nearly two thirds of the senior class.
+The first half of this section describes the entire senior class using the A Call to College Access and CollegePath Databases.
+The second section details the results of the Senior Exit survey, taken by more than two thirds of the senior class.

-An Overview of NHS Class of 2017 using the ACTC Access Database
+An Overview of NHS Class of 2018 using the ACTC Access and CollegePath Databases

-The following tables provide a snapshot of the entire NHS Class of 2017 using student data from the Access Database maintained by A Call to College.
-The data presented below was run at the end of June, 2017.
-Aggregate numbers reflect A Call to College record keeping and will not necessarily correspond to or match final school district statistics for the Class of 2017.
+The following tables provide a snapshot of the entire NHS Class of 2018 using student data from the Access Database and CollegePath Database maintained by A Call to College.
+This was the first year CollegePath was utilized to begin tracking all student interactions.
+The data presented below was run at the end of August 2018.
+Aggregate numbers reflect A Call to College record keeping and will not necessarily correspond to or match final school district statistics for the Class of 2018.

-Again for assessment purposes we define an "ACTC Participant" as any graduating senior who has four or more documented advisor visits during the course of his/her junior and senior years and he/she has checked yes on either the junior and/or senior ACTC Student Interest Form.
-A "Non-Participant" then is a graduating senior with 3 or less documented advisor visits.
+Again, for assessment purposes, we define an "ACTC Participant" as any graduating senior who has four or more documented advisor visits during the course of his/her junior and senior years and he/she has checked yes on either the junior and/or senior ACTC Student Interest Form.
+A "Non-Participant" then is a graduating senior with three or less documented advisor visits.

 At Newark High School, the advising program is structured around fall, winter and spring appointments with juniors and seniors.
 Each visit has a particular purpose and goal.
-Thus the maximum number of documented visits for a graduating senior is six, three per year.
-There are students who meet with their advisors more than six times, but only six visits are tracked in the Access Database.
-For NHS seniors attending CTEC in the 2016-17 school year, an A Call to College staff member, with the help of a volunteer advisor, continued the second year of a similar advising model to that used at NHS.
+Thus, the maximum number of documented visits for a graduating senior is six, three per year.
+There are students who meet with their advisors more than six times, but only six visits are tracked in the Access and CollegePath Databases.
+For NHS seniors attending CTEC in the 2017-18 school year, two A Call to College staff members continued a similar advising model to that used at NHS.
 However, at CTEC students meet in a group, program-based format.

-GENERAL OBSERVATIONS on the NHS Class of 2017 using data compiled from Access Database:
+GENERAL OBSERVATIONS on the NHS Class of 2018 using data compiled from Access and the CollegePath Database: